Sharath15eUR/Sriram/networking training/readme.md

 Overview:
 ---------
-This answer demonstrates the process of configuring secure SSH connectivity between two VirtualBox VMs running Ubuntu and Kali Linux.
-The steps include setting up and verifying the SSH service, troubleshooting network configurations, switching network modes for direct communication, and finally establishing an SSH session from Ubuntu to Kali.
+This answer demonstrates the process of configuring secure SSH connectivity between two VirtualBox VMs running Ubuntu and Kali Linux.The steps include setting up and verifying the SSH service, troubleshooting network configurations, switching network modesfor direct communication, and finally establishing an SSH session from Ubuntu to Kali.

 Step 1: SSH Service Setup on Kali:
 ----------------------------------